mxolic4/water-challenge-geekulcha/README.md

 # water-challenge-geekulcha
-we entered the geekulcha19 hackathon where we came first on the water challenge, where we were pitching a system where it will help the  government save money from water leaks
+we entered the geekulcha19 hackathon where we came first on the water challenge, where we were pitching a system where it will help the  government save money from water leaks being reported early